github-education-resources/GitHubGraduation-2022/_data/Tulika-Akhouri/Tulika-Akhouri.md

 ---
-Name: Tulika Akhouri
+name: Tulika Akhouri
-Institution: Kiit University
+institution: Kiit University
-Quote: Be the way you want to be
+quote: Be the way you want to be
-Github_user: Tulika-AKhouri
+github_user: Tulika-AKhouri
 ---